NSS-Day-Cohort-42/rare-media-moguls/README.md

 ## Installation
 • From Github clone the ssh key using git clone

-• The server side repo can be found [here](https://github.com/NSS-Day-Cohort-42/rare-server-media-moguls) with intstructions to install and run
+• The server side repo can be found [here](https://github.com/NSS-Day-Cohort-42/rare-server-media-moguls) with instructions to install and run

 ## Utilities